A hydrocele is a fluid-filled sac in the scrotum.

 Hydroceles are not harmful most of the time.
 They are treated only when they cause infection or discomfort.

 Hydroceles from an inguinal hernia should be fixed with surgery as soon as possible.
 Hydroceles that do not go away on their own after a few months may need surgery.
 A surgical procedure called a hydrocelectomy (removal of sac lining) is often done to correct the problem.
-Needle drainage does not work well because the fluid will come back.
+Needle drainage is an option, but the fluid will come back.

 Risks from hydrocele surgery may include: